 The focus is fairly simple but ambitious and exciting: assessing what the state of knowledge is at the moment, how we differ from national ScARF, what regional differences exist within the Highlands, and suggesting research areas for future work.
 At the end we will have a valuable snapshot of Highland archaeology, which can be compared to the national picture, and also added to.
 The structure will mirror that of national ScARF to allow comparisons.

 We started with a symposium on 2nd / 3rd June 2018 at Council Headquarters in Inverness where an impressive lineup of speakers provided a brief overview of what is known at present and what we need to know.
 The programme is available from the Library, in the Highland Regional ScARF folder.

 We are now starting the work to flesh out this picture and are actively inviting contributions, large and small.
-Our first year will be devoted to trying to get our data as full and accurate as possible.
+The first year was devoted to trying to get our data as full and accurate as possible.
 We are building on the Highland Historic Environment Record (HER), Highland Council's database of all known heritage, which will in turn link to Scottish Canmore.
-Grace Woolmer has been appointed Project Officer, and is based at the Council.
-She has been investigating various sources and is adding and revising records in the HER.
+Grace Woolmer was appointed Project Officer, and was based at the Council adding and revising records in the HER.

 Can you help?

 The aim to be as inclusive as possible, drawing in work and thoughts from council archaeologists, academics, museums, community groups, educational groups like the U3A and WEA, commercial units and individuals.

 Is there a topic, site or find which holds special interest to you or a group you are part of?
 We’re looking for case studies, dissertations, research and photographs.
 So if you have any research to contribute, ideas of areas to explore, or can let us know of work we should know about, do get in touch with Susan.
 ARCH's previous project, Community Timelines, showed how much information and research local communities can contribute.